A diagnosis of psoriasis can be a lot to absorb. New symptoms can take a toll on both your physical and mental health.

 Tip 1: Keep Your Skin Moist

 Dry skin makes the irritation and itchiness worse.
+Right after your bath or shower, pat yourself dry – don't rub – with a towel.
+Then put a thick cream or lotion on to seal in water.
 But don't use too much during hot, sticky summer months.
 Sweat mixed with thick creams can make your psoriasis worse.

-Before you go to bed, wrap your skin with a bandage or plastic wrap.
+Before you go to bed, wrap your creamed-up skin with a bandage or plastic wrap.
 In the morning, wash the area gently.
 Over time, this can help with scaling.

-Tip 2: Bathe With Care
+Tip 3: Bathe With Care